Concordia Hospital

 Concordia Hospital is a regional hospital in Winnipeg, Manitoba that was founded in 1928, and has a primary service area with a population exceeding 150,000.

-Between April 2011 and March 2012, Concordia Hospital provided 1,507 hip and knee surgeries, nearly 50% more than any other Winnipeg facility.

 The hospital's name originates from a poem entitled "Song of the Church Bell" by German poet and philosopher Friedrich Schiller.
 The inspirational line reads, "Concordia shall be her name; to harmony, to hearty fellowship, it summons the cherished community."

+Concordia Hospital is Winnipeg's leading hip and knee surgery hospital, conducting 1,508 hip and knee surgeries during the 2011 fiscal year, more than any other Winnipeg facility.
+As of 2022, the hospital had 164 beds, declining from the previous years according to the Winnipeg Regional Health Authority.

 History

 Machray Avenue

 The Concordia Society was founded in 1928 as a maternity hospital in a private home on Machray Avenue in West Kildonan, by the Mennonite Hospital Society.
 The original facilities included five beds and the hospital had a staff of three people.
 The first year saw 28 mothers admitted to the hospital, and by the second year the admissions had increased to 100.
 In 1930, the hospital was renamed Mennonite Concordia Hospital and was operated by a Board of Directors.

-On 26 March 1931, the hospital was granted official incorporation by the Government of Manitoba.

-On 13 July 1931, a new site was dedicated for the hospital, and 1933, the hospital purchased the Elmwood Sanitorium.
+The hospital was officially incorporated by the Government of Manitoba on 26 March 1931.
+The Elmwood Sanitorium was purchased as a new site of the hospital on 13 July 1931.

 400 DeSalaberry Avenue

 Concordia Hospital began operating from the 400 DeSalaberry Avenue location in Elmwood in 1933.
-The new hospital stood on the former location of the Elmwood Sanitorium.
-The institution was formally declared open on June 17, 1934.
+The new hospital stood on the former location of the Elmwood Sanitorium that had been purchased two years prior.
+The institution was formally opened on June 17, 1934.
 During the first eleven months of operation at the new location, the hospital admitted 297 patients.
 Of these, 113 were maternity patients, 114 were surgical patients, 67 were medical and 3 were admitted for bone fractures.
 By 1938, the hospital had 50 beds and 12 staff.

-The hospital expanded in 1953 and 1958.
-In 1957, the hospital added eight cribs and eight beds to the maternity wing.
+The hospital expanded in 1953 and 1958 and in 1957, the hospital added eight cribs and eight beds to the maternity wing.
 In 1964, the hospital purchased the land which became the current location of the hospital.
 By 1971, the hospital had 79 beds and 25 doctors.
 As of 1972, the hospital operated on a budget of $950,000 per year, with 69 beds, and a staff of 112.